Ribosome-rbx/Motion-Matching-for-Human-Skeleton/README.md

 </details>

 ### Camera Trcking Mode
 This mode is designed for "Human Pose Control", since one can no longer modify view directions by mouse.
-To use this mode, check the "Track Velocity" box in "Camera" hidden menu.
+To use this mode, check the `Track Velocity` box in `Camera` hidden menu.
 Then, the window view will change following the velocity direction.

 ![](./resource/img/camera.png)